bcgov/smk-cli/docs/edit-layer.md

 #### Metadata URL

-`Metadata URL` is a supplied URL for the layers metadata.
+`Metadata URL` is a supplied URL for the layer's metadata.
 By default this is empty for WMS layers, but can be supplied if desired.
 This is useful for providing users with links to data sources or specific external resources related to the data displayed in your application.

 ### Vector Layer Details